How to Introduce a New Puppy to Your Current Dog

 To give both animals their own space and prevent confrontations, try using leashes, crates, or a tall baby gate.
 This will allow them to explore each other’s presence without physical contact while still being able to sniff each other through the barriers.
 By keeping your dogs separated, you allow them to become acquainted with one another safely and calmly.

-Step 2: Provide Separate Play/Rest
+Step 2: Provide Separate Play and Rest Tines for Each Dog

 Make Sure Each Dog Has Their Own Space to Relax